 From constructing complex structures to tweaking and rebuilding them in order to test out a better solution, your son or daughter will be solving problems like a real engineer in no time!
 Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
 Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
 We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Here’s what our Engineering programs in the Indianapolis region include:
+Our Engineering courses in the Indianapolis region feature: